Self-Publishing Online

 ISBN APPLICATION: As in the case of traditional publishing, the author does not have to be concerned with the process.

 PUBLISHING TECHNOLOGY: The author does not have to worry about this either.
-(FYI, printing will be POD – that is, print on demand – so books are produced only when needed.
-And, since, it will expensive to produce just one (or a small quantity of the) book, that can be very cosly.)
+(FYI, printing will be POD – print on demand – so books are produced only when needed.
+And, since it will be expensive to produce just one (or a small quantity of the) book, that can be very costly.)

 COPYRIGHT: The author retains copyright (usually for the work only).

-SUBSIDIARY RIGHTS: The authors keeps all subsidiary rights (unless otherwise agreed).
+SUBSIDIARY RIGHTS: The authors keep all subsidiary rights (unless otherwise agreed).

-LISTING: The book will be listed on major online sites like Amazon.com and the Apple iBook store, but this means little in reality.
+LISTING: The book will be listed on major online sites like Amazon.com and the Apple iBook store, but this means little.
 It’s mainly for bragging rights.
 Don't expect huge sales no matter what they tell you.
-It'll good for the author’s vanity, not the wallet.
+It'll be good for the author’s vanity, not the wallet.

 CONS